 R abs example

 The abs function allows you to find the absolute values of a numeric value.
 In this program, We are going to find the absolute values of different data and display the output

 # R abs Function example print("The abosolute Values are:") # Absolute Values of both Positive and negative zeros abs(0) abs(-0) # Absolute values of Positive values abs(20) abs(25.659) # Absolute Values of Negative values abs(-10.0897) abs(-23.659) # abs on vectors num <- c(-1.526, 2, -3.5, -4 , -52.7896) abs(num)

 R abs Function Example 2

 The ABS Function in R also allows you to find the absolute values of a column value.
-In this example, We are going to find the absolute values for all the records present in [Service Grade] column using abs Function.
+In this example, we are going to find the absolute values for all the records present in [Service Grade] column using the abs Function.

-For this demonstration, We are going to use the below-shown csv data.
-I suggest you refer to the R Read CSV Function article to understand the steps involved in importing CSV file.
+For this R absolute positive demonstration, We are going to use the below-shown CSV data.
+I suggest you refer to the R Read CSV Function article to understand the steps involved in importing the CSV file in R Programming.

-From the above screenshot, you can observe that abs function is returning the absolute values of the Service grade column
+From the below screenshot, you can observe that abs function is returning the absolute values of the Service grade column